-The role of a governor is to contribute to the work of the governing body in ensuring high standards of achievement for all children in Highnam Academy.
+The role of a local advisor is to contribute to the work of the local advisory body in ensuring high standards of achievement for all children in Highnam Academy.

 - Setting the academy’s vision, ethos and strategic direction;